History of Jamaica: Jamaica's sugar boom

+With an increase in traffic of ships, sugar, and slaves, British merchants implemented the guarantee system, in which a merchant would be appointed to guarantee payment upon the delivery of the enslaved.
+This system served as a safety net for merchants as they had no influence over the price of the enslaved sold as age, weight, and vitality effected price range.
+With a safe system of commerce and the rising prices of sugar, the opportunity to make riches presented itself and attracted thousands of merchants and sailors looking to gain riches.
+Most of the slaves and their sales would be run through middlemen known as "Guinea Factors" who served as "the indispensable nexus between the transatlantic slave trade and the plantation complex," according to Radburn.
+These factors were instrumental in keeping the slave trade and economy running smoothly, as everything went in and out through them.
+Records of some of the factors and how many slaves they sold show just how much their work perpetuated the slave economy.
+From 1785 to 1796, five factors sold 78,258 slaves combined, with Alexandre Lindo accounting for 25,706 of them a 17% share of the entire Jamaican slave trade.
+Such a large number of slaves sold by one man in a little over ten years shows just how popular and profitable the slave market had become.

 First Maroon War

 Starting in the late seventeenth century, there were periodic skirmishes between the English colonial militia and the Windward Maroons, alongside occasional slave revolts.
 In 1673 one such revolt in St. Ann's Parish of 200 slaves created the separate group of Leeward Maroons.
 These Maroons united with a group of Madagascars who had survived the shipwreck of a slave ship and formed their own maroon community in St. George's parish.
 Several more rebellions strengthened the numbers of this Leeward group.
 Notably, in 1690 a revolt at Sutton's plantation in Clarendon Parish of 400 slaves considerably strengthened the Leeward Maroons.
 The Leeward Maroons inhabited "cockpits," caves, or deep ravines that were easily defended, even against troops with superior firepower.
 Such guerrilla warfare and the use of scouts who blew the abeng (the cow horn, which was used as a trumpet) to warn of approaching enemies allowed the Maroons to evade, thwart, frustrate, and defeat the British.

 Early in the 18th century, the Maroons took a heavy toll on British colonial militiamen who sent against them in the interior, in what came to be known as the First Maroon War.
 In 1728, the British authorities sent Robert Hunter to assume the office of governor of Jamaica; Hunter's arrival led to an intensification of the conflict.
 However, despite increased numbers, the British colonial authorities were unable to defeat the Windward Maroons.